Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 Not just give you answers, but literally click, type, scroll, and search like you would, getting tasks done in the background while you focus on other things.

-I think I'd mentioned this before, but I had comment, find a restaurant that fit my schedule and book the reservation for me, even send a calendar invite to remind me.
+I think I'd mentioned this before, but I had Comet, find a restaurant that fit my schedule and booked the reservation for me, even sending a calendar invite to remind me all while I kept working on doing things like preparing the show with my colleagues and the like.

-Well while I kept working on doing things like preparing the show with my colleagues and the like, all I had to do was mention a few things, like what kind of food I wanted, how far I was willing to drive, and it figured out the rest in the background.
+All I had to do was mention a few things like what kind of food I wanted, how far I was willing to drive, and it figured out the rest in the background.

 It can also shop for you, summarize articles, book travel, or even bulk unsubscribe you from spam.

-All you have to do is download Perplexity's new AI web browser, comet today by heading to PPLX.ai slash Glen.
+All you have to do is download Perplexity's new AI web browser.

 And when you download, you'll get a free month of Rumble Premium.